 Linear Automation Test Framework

 A linear automation test framework involves introductory level testing.
 Testers sequentially create test scripts and individually run them.
 There is no need to write custom code.
 So testers don’t have to be automation experts.
+It’s a one-at-a-time to the point testing approach.
+Pick one functionality, write a script, and test.
 Also, a speedy workflow is the biggest perk of linear automation framework.

 Modular-Based Test Framework